ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 <div class="youtube-video" id="menorca-turqueta-02" data-video-id="F_QyK9FHovg" width="1000" height="563"></div>

 <section class="text-block">
-Between almost every beach and bay there is a hiking trail on Menorca.
+There is a hiking trail between almost every beach and bay on Menorca.
-For example, from Turqueta beach you could hike to Cala des Tlaier beach or to Cala Macarella.
+For example, from Turqueta beach you can hike to Cala des Tlaier beach or to Cala Macarella.
 Trails are marked well and there are route signs everywhere, it would be hard to get lost.
 We decided to hike to Macarella & Macarelleta beaches.
-The trail here goes partially in the pine woods and partially in the open field, it could be hot in the summer.
+The trail here goes partially in the pine woods and partially in the open field, it may be hot in the summer.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">